-Voice impairment has many different causes
+Voice impairment has many causes

 Neurological Voice Disorders